SylvainGa/Garmin-WeeWX/README.md

 Configurable Glance scroll speed.
 Day/Night text color for Glance on Edges devices.
 Devices that support Glances don't need to hit Quit to leave.
+Font size in glance depends on the mumber of lines to show.

 V0.97.1
 Compiled with CIQ 7.4.3.